DamianTadzik/Modelling-of-CPS-Project/README.md

     - [ ] Implement a gain schedulling for this controller
     - [x] Choose a quality criterion and implement
     - [ ] OPTIONAL Implement different type of controller to better learn the subject
-    - [DO!]
-Control signal needs constrains or even the actuator model (saturation and rate limiters defined in model params)
+    - [x] Control signal needs constrains or even the actuator model (saturation and rate limiters defined in model params)
-    - [DO!]
+    - [?]
 Think of better learning trajectory for a controller :>
     - [ ]
 4. Controller optimization
     - [x] Optimization in the single point (what should we optimize, matrices Q and R?)